Own-Data-Privateer/hoardy-web/tool/README.md

 ### wrrarms run

-Compute output values by evaluating expressions `EXPR`s for each of `NUM` reqres stored at `PATH`s, dump the results into into newly generated temporary files (terminating each value as specified), spawn a given `COMMAND` with given arguments `ARG`s and the resulting temporary file paths appended as the last `NUM` arguments, wait for it to finish, delete the temporary files, exit with the return code of the spawned process.
+Compute output values by evaluating expressions `EXPR`s for each of `NUM` reqres stored at `PATH`s, dump the results into into newly generated temporary files terminating each value as specified, spawn a given `COMMAND` with given arguments `ARG`s and the resulting temporary file paths appended as the last `NUM` arguments, wait for it to finish, delete the temporary files, exit with the return code of the spawned process.

 - positional arguments:
   - `COMMAND`